Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Atom Interferometric Detectors

 The strain noise PSD at the atom shot noise limit is

 where $N_{\mathrm{atoms}}$ is the number of atoms per shot, $R$ is the repetition rate, and $\mathcal{T}(f)$ is the transfer function with bandwidth $\Delta f \sim 1/(2T)$.

 MAGIS-100~\cite{MAGIS100} (Fermilab) is a 100~m pathfinder with $T = 1.4$~s; laser laboratory construction was completed in late 2025, with installation on track for 2027 and commissioning in 2028.
 The proposed MAGIS-km extension ($L = 1$~km, $T \approx 4.5$~s, $n \sim 10^3$, $N \sim 10^8$) achieves a broadband atom shot noise floor of $\sqrt{S_h} \sim 10^{-17}/\sqrt{\mathrm{Hz}}$ at 0.1~Hz from Eq.~(\ref{eq:Sh_AI}).
 Reaching the target sensitivity of $\sim 10^{-21}/\sqrt{\mathrm{Hz}}$ requires techniques beyond broadband single-loop operation: resonant-mode interrogation with $m \sim 10^2$--$10^3$ sequential loops at a fixed frequency provides an additional $\sqrt{m}$ enhancement; large momentum transfer orders exceeding $n = 10^4$ are under active development; and satellite-based configurations with $L \sim 10^4$~km (e.g., the proposed AEDGE mission) exploit the linear scaling of Eq.~(\ref{eq:Sh_AI}) with baseline.
 AION~\cite{AION2020} follows a staged program from AION-10 (10~m) to AION-km.
 ZAIGA~\cite{ZAIGA2020} is a 300~m facility in China.
+MIGA, a 150~m horizontal instrument using atom interferometers interrogated by a resonant optical cavity, is under construction at the LSBB underground laboratory in France~\cite{Canuel2018}.